AndreiMoraru123/ContextCollector/README.md

 # Attention

-" One important property of human perception is that one does not tend to process a whole scene in its entirety at once.
-Instead humans focus attention selectively on parts of the visual space to acquire information when and where it is needed" - [___Recurrent Models of Visual Attention___](https://arxiv.org/abs/1406.6247)
+"One important property of human perception is that one does not tend to process a whole scene in its entirety at once.
+Instead humans focus attention selectively on parts of the visual space to acquire information when and where it is needed" -- <cite>[___Recurrent Models of Visual Attention___](https://arxiv.org/abs/1406.6247) </cite>

 ![p7](https://user-images.githubusercontent.com/81184255/203031544-2e57b5fd-44fd-4dc8-91c2-526ff7bc63da.gif)